Factbox: Countries weigh 'mix and match' COVID-19 vaccines

 * Vietnam said on July 13 it would offer the mRNA vaccine jointly developed by Pfizer and BioNTech as a second dose option for those who received the AstraZeneca vaccine as their first dose.

-(Reporting by Federico Maccioni; Editing by Gareth Jones, Nick Macfie, Barbara Lewis)
+(Reporting by Federico Maccioni, Editing by Nick Macfie, Barbara Lewis and Timothy Heritage)